Iltotore/EnderChest/README.md

 ```
 </details>

+**You can now use EnderChest's client!
+See the wiki page for more informations**

 # Support
 ## Issues
 If you experience a bug/issue using EnderChest, you can create a new github issue.